 - The amount of marital property each spouse will receive

 - The financial resources available to each party

 - How federal tax will affect maintenance awarded

 In most instances, if a marriage lasted at least three years and the spouses’ combined incomes do not exceed $240,000, the Court will use the algorithm referenced above to determine the amount and duration of maintenance.

 Resources like a maintenance calculator may be a useful way to estimate potential support payments.
 Remember that these are only estimates, though.
-The Court will consider several other factors which may affect the amount and term of maintenance, including each spouse’s:

 - Lifestyle during the marriage